nhsconnect/prm-practice-migration/guide/01-kick-off.md

 ### For the Kick-off meeting, you should involve at a minimum...

-* The migration Project manager - This may be a representative from your CSU/CCG or in some cases the Practice manager or lead GP
+* The migration Project manager - This may be a representative from your GP IT delivery partner (such as a Commissioning Support Unit), the Clinical Commissioning Group or in some cases the Practice manager or lead GP

 * Practice managers - Including any staff that will play a role in managing/supporting the migration